BabaneMixo/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

+About this program

     This is a multiplayer Tic Tac Toe game that will be a demostration and showcase of my understanding of server-client architacture and the basic Object Orientated Programming knowledge

 Server responsibilities: